A Sense of Purpose

-A Sense of Purpose is the ninth studio album by Swedish heavy metal band In Flames, first released in Japan on 26 March 2008.
+A Sense of Purpose is the ninth studio album by Swedish heavy metal band In Flames.
+As the band's first album with no death metal hallmarks whatsoever, it first released in Japan on 26 March 2008.
 It was released on 1 April and 4 April 2008 in North America and Europe respectively.
-A Sense of Purpose is the final In Flames album with founding guitarist Jesper Strömblad, at this point the last original member, as he quit in February 2010.
-Ending the lineup that had stayed together since Colony.
+A Sense of Purpose is the final In Flames album with founding guitarist Jesper Strömblad, at this point the last original member, as he quit in February 2010, ending the lineup that had stayed together since Colony.
 The album debuted at number 1 on the official Swedish album chart.
-On 21 May 2009, the song "Disconnected" became an available to download for the video game Guitar Hero World Tour.
+On 21 May 2009, the song "Disconnected" became available to download for the video game Guitar Hero World Tour.

 Musical style

-Similar to previous In Flames albums, A Sense of Purpose showcased the band's influence to combine many elements such as rich keyboard use and distinct melodies, with thrash and heavy metal sounds.
+Similar to previous In Flames albums, A Sense of Purpose showcased the band's ability to combine many elements such as rich keyboard use and distinct melodies, with thrash and heavy metal sounds.
 A Sense of Purpose contains the band's longest recorded song to date, "The Chosen Pessimist".

 In an interview, Björn Gelotte said this about the album:

 "It's awesome.
 It's energetic, melodic, pretty much in the same vein.
 But we always try to mix it up a bit and try to put some dynamics into the songs, even though they are very intense.
 If you've heard the previous ones, you pretty much know what vein we're going to be.
 It's just a matter of small experiments in different songs."